 What to expect from the from the final ever season of the fantasy epic

 HBO's sword and sorcery epic is hurtling towards the final clash for power over who rules Westeros.
-The pieces are all in place: Jon Snow (Kit Harington) and Daenerys Targaryen (Emilia Clarke) have sealed their union (which looks like it could open its own can of worms); Cersei Lannister (Lena Headey) is raiding the coffers to defend her power in King's Landing and now the Wall has fallen the White Walkers (complete with zombie dragon) will be attacking from the north.
+Following season seven, he pieces are all in place: Jon Snow (Kit Harington) and Daenerys Targaryen (Emilia Clarke) have sealed their union (which looks like it could open its own can of worms); Cersei Lannister (Lena Headey) is raiding the coffers to defend her power in King's Landing and now the Wall has fallen the White Walkers (complete with zombie dragon) will be attacking from the north.

 Here are all the details we have on season 8, when and where you can watch Game of Thrones in the UK.